cece2048/markdown-cv/index.md

 	2. Development: implementing function without big framework like Spring <br/>
 	(annotation monitoring cost time)
 	3. Integration and testing: makes tools to help integration test (setup IT enviroments)
-	4. Deployment: deploy final product to clients, and help tranning them with the system <br/>knowledge, make trainning documents.
+	4. Deployment: deploy final product to clients, and help tranning them with the system knowledge, make trainning documents.
 	5. Maintenance: cooperate the clients, help them solving the obstacles.
 <br/>In all of those phases, I think the most difficult part for me is to cooperate with the clients, I have to be able to communicate the people in different domain (sometimes have no technology background), also I have to be careful about not promising for the services outside of our contract, that's some advanced human interaction techniques to me, but I learn how to do that by mimicking my co-works, they show me how to nicely initiate efficient communications.